GoogleCloudPlatform/cloud-foundation-fabric/examples/gke-serverless/multitenant-fleet/README.md

 - All clusters are assumed to be [private](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters), therefore only [VPC-native clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) are supported.
 - Logging and monitoring configured to use Cloud Operations for system components and user workloads.
-- [GKE metering](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-usage-metering) enabled by default and stored in a bigquery dataset created withing the project.
+- [GKE metering](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-usage-metering) enabled by default and stored in a bigquery dataset created within the project.
 - Optional [GKE Fleet](https://cloud.google.com/kubernetes-engine/docs/fleets-overview) support with the possibility to enable any of the following features:
   - [Fleet workload identity](https://cloud.google.com/anthos/fleet-management/docs/use-workload-identity)
   - [Anthos Config Management](https://cloud.google.com/anthos-config-management/docs/overview)